 - TNKR Facebook group

-After being accepted, applicants agree to attend the mandatory orientation (April 1 at 3 pm) and mandatory Matching session (April 2 at 2 pm).
+After being accepted, applicants agree to attend the mandatory orientation and mandatory Matching session.

 Coaches will be expected to commit to at least three months, helping refugees develop at least two public speeches.
 If you can’t commit to at least three months, clearly state that in your application.